stefanmintert/ep_xmlexport/README.md

-# XML Export for Etherpad Lite
+# XML Export for Etherpad

 This plug-in lets you export the content of a pad as XML.